pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

   - We will later see that by shrinking it we can save a lot of computations.
   - If we have specified the number of 1 x 1 Conv filters to be the same as the input number of channels then the output will contain the same number of channels.
 Then the 1 x 1 Conv will act like a non linearity and will learn non linearity operator.
 - Replace fully connected layers with 1 x 1 convolutions as Yann LeCun believes they are the same.
-  - > In Convolutional Nets, there is no such thing as "fully-connected layers".
+- In Convolutional Nets, there is no such thing as **fully-connected layers**.
 There are only convolution layers with 1x1 convolution kernels and a full connection table.

 ### Inception network motivation